IndieSmiths/nodezator/README.md

 Everyone is welcome to suggest and contribute changes.

-If the proposed change is small enough, you can submit your pull request for analysis right away and it will be answered ASAP.
+If the proposed change is small enough, you can submit your pull request (PR) for analysis right away to the `develop` branch and it will be answered ASAP.

+Please, if submitting a pull request, use the `develop` branch, not the `main` branch.
+This way it is easier to refine/complement your changes before merging them with `main`.

-More complex pull requests will also be welcome in the future, but due to the complexity of the app, I will first need to implement some automated GUI tests to ensure everyone's future contributions do not break each other.
+More complex pull requests will also be welcome in the future, but due to the complexity of the app, I will first need to finish implementing the missing system test cases to ensure everyone's future contributions do not break each other.

+Speaking of system testing, Nodezator has system testing capabilities that take advantage of GUI automation, with a few test cases already implemented.
+Just press **Shift+Ctrl+F8** to see the current system test cases run automatically.
+Once the tests finish running, a report with the results is displayed so you can inspect them.
+If you need, the report can be exported to a variety of formats with the buttons at the bottom of the report.
+You can also configure the system testing session in the menu **Gui Automation > System testing > Setup and run custom session**.

 ## Issues